Keksuccino/docs_fancymenu/docs/faq.md

 Buttons: Most vanilla buttons are around 150-200 pixels wide and 20 pixels high.
 Matching this size for custom textures is a good practice for consistency.

 ### Is there a way to automatically open a menu or run a command when a player completes an in-game objective (like a quest)?
-FancyMenu itself cannot detect in-game events like this.
-However, you can integrate it with a questing mod like FTB Quests.
-Most quest mods allow you to run a command as a quest reward.
-You would set the reward to execute the `/openguiscreen` or `/fmvariable` command to interact with your menus.
+FancyMenu has many [built-in game-event listeners](./listeners), but there is no generic listener for every third-party quest system.
+If the quest mod supports command rewards, use one to run [`/openguiscreen`](./commands#openguiscreen), [`/fmvariable`](./commands#fmvariable), or another suitable [FancyMenu command](./commands).

 ### How do I make a button inactive or "grayed out"?

-You can control a button's active state using Loading Requirements.
+You can control a button's active state using [Loading Requirements](./conditions).
 Right-click the button in the editor and select "Active State".
 Add a requirement that must be met for the button to be active.
-For example, to permanently disable a button, you could add an Is Number requirement that checks if 0 equals 1 (which is always false).
+To permanently disable it, use [**Is Number**](./conditions#is-number) to check whether 0 equals 1.
 The button will now use its "Inactive Background" texture and will be unclickable.

 ### How can I remove the header and footer (the dirt texture bars) on scrollable screens?

-In FancyMenu v3, you can customize these.
-In the layout editor, right-click the editor background and look for options like "Customize Header/Footer".
-You can set their textures to be fully transparent to effectively remove them visually.
-Note that this may not work on all screens, especially older or heavily modded ones.
+In the layout editor, right-click the editor background and open **Customize Header/Footer**.
+Set the textures to transparent.
+This option may be unavailable on some modded screens.

 ### I can't create a layout "for the current screen".
 The button is greyed out.